Document Bank of Virginia

 Context

 The voters in Virginia ratified their new constitution in 1869 by a vote of 210,585 in favor and only 9,136 opposed.
-After the General Assembly also ratified the Fourteenth and Fifteenth Amendments later in 1869, Congress passed a bill (signed by President Ulysses S. Grant on January 26, 1870), allowing Virginia’s senators and elected representatives to take their seats in Congress.
+After the General Assembly also ratified the Fourteenth and Fifteenth Amendments later in 1869, Congress passed a bill (signed by President Ulysses S. Grant on January 26, 1870), allowing Virginia’s Senators and elected representatives to take their seats in Congress.
 The act ended Congressional Reconstruction in Virginia.

 Citation: Virginia Constitutional Convention (1867-1868), Attendance book, 1867-1868.
 Accession 40656.
 State Government Records Collection, Library of Virginia, Richmond, Va.
 23219.